pitt-cdm/2019spring/plans/lesson-10.md

    - _positive and negative space_: Is the negative space significant here?
    - _dominance and hierarchy_: What has the most visual weight?
 Second-most?
 Is there a third level?
 Beyond?
    - _rhythm and movement_: How does your eye move across the image?
 Does it come to rest, or keep moving?
 Why?
-4. Would you say the artifact is effectively designed for making the arguments weve identified?
+4. Would you say the artifact is effectively designed for making the arguments we've identified?

 Next up, from [Jenny H](https://github.com/pitt-cdm/miller2019spring/issues/8#issuecomment-460877447) (with the same questions):
 <a href="https://www.post-gazette.com/news/crime-courts/2018/10/28/Stronger-Than-Hate-logo-creator-Tim-Hindes-Tree-of-Life-Pittsburgh/stories/201810280204" title="Click for the story behind the logo"><img src="https://surveygizmolibrary.s3.amazonaws.com/library/545238/STH.jpg" alt="stronger than hate logo" style="max-width:80%; height: auto;"/></a>